Data Validation Error Format

 An Error is a JSON object with:

-• optional field message with an error message, being a non-empty string
+• mandatory field message with an error message, being a non-empty string.
+Applications MAY use a default value for error messages.

-• optional field level with an error level, being one of the strings error or warning.
+• optional field level with an error level, being one of the strings error, warning, or info.
+Application MUST NOT differentiate between error level error and no error level.

 Note